vdhicts/neostrada-api-client/README.md

 Any contribution is welcome, but it should meet the PSR-2 standard and please create one pull request per feature.
 In exchange you will be credited as contributor on this page.

+## Security

+If you discover any security related issues in this or other packages of Vdhicts, please email info@vdhicts.nl instead of using the issue tracker.

 ## License

 This package is based on the original